Indective/ExpenseTracker/README.md

 - ** Storing transactions.
 - ** Viewing all currently stored transactions.

-and a lot more to come.
+and a lot more ...

 ## Project Structure